 A few years ago our good friends Gary and April moved to Los Angeles.
-I still haven’t gotten used to not seeing them a few times a week and miss them terribly.
-One of my favorite things we used to do was bi-weekly Wednesday dinners.
-Every other Wednesday we alternated going to one couple’s house where the host cooked and the guest brought dessert.
-Dinners were casual and lovely.
-It was nice to have something to look forward to in the middle of the work week (plus, not having to cook every other Wednesday) and great to have a built in day to hang out and catch up.
+I still haven’t gotten used to not seeing them every week and miss them terribly.
+One of my favorite things we used to do was bi-weekly Wednesday dinners, where we alternated going to one couple’s house and the host cooked / the guest brought dessert.
+These dinners were casual and lovely.
+Plus, it was nice to have something to look forward to in the middle of the work week.

 If you have friends that live nearby, I definitely recommend starting this tradition with them!

-Now (sadly!!) to see Gary and April we have to put in effort and planning but we have started a new tradition of visiting them in LA every year for 4th of July – which certainly doesn’t make up for all of the time we don’t see them but at least we have one weekend a year where we know the four of us will get together again.
+Now (sadly!!) to see Gary and April we have to put in effort and planning.
+Waaah, wah, wahhh.
+Happily, we started a tradition of visiting them in LA every year for 4th of July – which certainly doesn’t make up for all of the time we don’t see them but at least we have one weekend a year where we know the four of us will get together again.

 You’ll notice I used the left over black beans and corn from yesterday’s dinner and I’m sticking with my Herb of the Week, cilantro.
 Also, no cheese!!